 - Heart failure - NHS guidelines recommend enalapril, lisinopril, and ramipril for the treatment of heart failure.
-These medicines have the most medical evidence to support their use, and doctors generally have more experience using them.
+These medicines have the most medical evidence to support their use, and doctors generally have more experience in using them.
 However, other medicines are available for use in heart failure and, in certain cases, your doctor may prescribe an alternative.

 - Chronic kidney disease - NHS guidelines recommend enalapril, lisinopril, or ramipril for people with chronic kidney disease.
-However clinical trials suggest that no particular ACE inhibitor works better than another for chronic kidney disease.
+However, clinical trials suggest that no particular ACE inhibitor works better than another for chronic kidney disease.